8 Things To Do When Remodeling Your Kitchen

-Remodeling your kitchen is just about the biggest project you can undertake in your home!
+Remodeling your kitchen is just about the most significant project you can undertake in your home!

-Of course, if you’re just replacing the countertops, cabinets, flooring, etc. this doesn’t require permits in most cities I’ve worked with but again; verify with your contractor.
+Of course, if you’re replacing the countertops, cabinets, flooring, etc., this doesn’t require permits in most cities I’ve worked with but again, verify with your contractor.

 Be sure to go over all plans with your contractor well beforehand.

-Your contract should specify everything that’s going to be done on the job.
-Double check to make sure you are happy with everything.
+Your contract should specify the entire job scope.
+Double-check to make sure you are happy with everything.

 I’ve even seen instances of paint color not being specified.

-Once everything has been agreed on, just be sure to make dinner arrangements for as long as the project takes!
+Once everything is agreed on, be sure to make dinner arrangements for as long as the project takes!

 Once the work begins, the very first step is demolition.

-Please be aware a complete kitchen makeover is going to involve tearing out just about everything including cabinets and countertops.
+Please be aware a complete kitchen makeover will involve tearing out just about everything, including cabinets and countertops.

-Add to that the floor tile that usually comes out and you are going to experience a significant amount of dust.
+Add to that the floor tile that usually comes out, and you will experience a significant amount of dust.

-Don’t let anyone downplay this and tell you “it’s not that bad”.
-No, it actually is, so be prepared!
+Don’t let anyone downplay this and tell you, “it’s not that bad.”

-Of course, the extent of the demolition is going to depend on what you’re getting done.
+Of course, the extent of the demolition will depend on what you’re getting done.
 Here is a list of items that we demo/remove when doing a complete kitchen remodel: